ContraSim -- Analyzing Neural Representations Based on Contrastive Learning: Experiments

 We compare \method{} with the following standard baselines. \begin{itemize} \item \textbf{Centered Kernel Alignment (CKA)}: Proposed by \citet{kornblith2019similarity}, CKA computes a kernel matrix for each matrix representation input, and defines the scalar similarity index as the two kernel matrices' alignment.
 We use a linear kernel for CKA evaluation, as the original paper reveals similar results for both linear and RBF kernels.
 CKA is our main point of comparison due to its success in prior work and wide applicability.

 \item \textbf{PWCCA}: Proposed by \citet{morcos2018insights}, PWCCA is an extension of Canonical Correlation Analysis (CCA).
 Given two matrices, CCA finds bases for those matrices, such that after projecting them to those bases the correlation between the projected matrices is maximized.
-While in CCA the scalar similarity index is computed as the mean correlation coefficient, in PWCCA that mean is weighted by the importance each canonical correlation has on the representation.

-\item \textbf{SVCCA}: Another extension to CCA, proposed by \citet{raghu2017svcca}, which performs CCA on the truncated singular value decomposition (SVD) of the activation matrices.
-SVCCA keeps enough principal components to explain a fixed percentage of the variance.\footnote{PWCCA and SVCCA require the number of examples to be larger than the feature vector dimension, which is not possible to achieve in all benchmarks.
-Therefore, we compare with them in a subset of our experiments.}
+While in CCA the scalar similarity index is computed as the mean correlation coefficient, in PWCCA that mean is weighted by the importance each canonical correlation has on the representation.\footnote{PWCCA and SVCCA require the number of examples to be larger than the feature vector dimension, which is not possible to achieve in all benchmarks.
+Therefore, we compare with them in a subset of our experiments.} \end{itemize}